 AOPA worked hard for years on behalf of its members to bring about third class medical reform that the FAA now refers to as BasicMed.
 AOPA has developed a suite of online resources for pilots and physicians, what we’re calling our “Fit to Fly” resources, to help you make the most of the reforms and enjoy your freedom to fly.

-If you have had a special issuance medical within the 10-year lookback period and your medical status is unchanged, you should be able to fly under BasicMed provided you meet all the other qualifications, including being under the treatment of a physician for your medical condition.
-If you develop a new condition that requires a special issuance medical certificate you will have to apply for a one-time special issuance for each condition.
+If you have held a special issuance medical certificate anytime on or after July 15, 2006 and your medical status is unchanged, you should be able to fly under BasicMed provided you meet all the other qualifications, including being under the treatment of a physician for your medical condition.
+However, if you develop certain cardiac, neurological, or mental health conditions, you will need a one-time-only special issuance for each condition.
 Read more about health conditions here.

 AOPA has developed a Pilot & Physician’s Guide which includes the FAA’s Comprehensive Medical Examination Checklist (CMEC).
 The CMEC includes two forms, one for the airman and one for the physician.
 The physician's form should be used as a guide for the medical exam.

 Airmen should bring their completed portion of the CMEC - an aeromedical self-assessment checklist developed by the FAA - to their scheduled doctor's appointment.
 The physician will review and discuss it, then complete a physical examination and affirm the absence of any medical condition that could interfere with the safe operation of an aircraft.
 Physicians are instructed to exercise their discretion to address any medical conditions identified and to determine if any tests are needed.

 AOPA believes that BasicMed encourages pilots to have regular and frank conversations with their doctors, allowing both physician and flyer to arrive at an informed medical assessment and treatment plan if needed.